 The IPG is generally implanted in the right pectoral region.
-Two right ventricular leads are placed for delivery of CCM signals and an optional atrial lead, used for sensing, may be placed in the right atrial appendage (RAA) or the atrial lateral wall.
+Two right ventricular leads are placed for delivery of Cardiac Contractility Modulation signals.
+An optional atrial lead may be placed in the right atrial appendage (RAA) or the atrial lateral wall for additional sensing.

 Post implantation device interrogation is performed to assure proper device programming and to rule-out lead dislodgement.
 Thereafter, the patient receives standard post-operative care for a minimum of 24 hours prior to discharge.